All Episodes

 Not one of them was prosecuted.

-That's what Mr. Bannon through his counsel asked for here.
+That's what Mr. Bannon, through his counsel, asked for here.

 That's a reasonable practice.

-Happens to litigation all the time.
+It happens in litigation all the time.

-It's not a crime, it's outrageous.
+It's not a crime.

 Let me get Greg Jarrett's opinion on this.

-I mean, if we really want to take it back all a little further, you got Henry Kissinger, Janet Reno, Harriet Myers, Josh Bolton, Eric Holder, Lois Lerner, uh Brian Pagliano, there's a name from the past.
+I mean, if we really want to take it back a little further, you got Henry Kissinger, Janet Reno, Harriet Myers, Josh Bolton, Eric Holder, Lois Lerner, Brian Pagliano, there's a name from the past.

-Uh nothing happens to them.
+Nothing happens to them.

-Why is Batten being singled out?
+Why is Bannon being singled out?

 That's right, because it's Trump and Bannon.

-That's that's the the obvious answer.
+That's the obvious answer.

 So he's got a huge advantage there.